zktx-io/walrus/docs/book/walrus-sites/intro.md

 If you have a Sui wallet with some SUI, you can try and "mint a new Flatlander" from the site.
 This creates an NFT from the collection and shows you two links: one to the explorer, and one to the "Flatlander site".
-This latter site is a special Walrus Site page that exists only for that NFT, and has special characteristics (the background color, the image, ...) that are based on the contents of the NFT.
+This latter site is a special Walrus Sites page that exists only for that NFT, and has special characteristics (the background color, the image, ...) that are based on the contents of the NFT.